Frequently Asked Questions

 Are my wedding photos going to be prints?

-- You will not receive prints, but you will receive all of your wedding photos in the form of a CD-ROM or other deliverable formats that the photographer offers, any of which will allow you to create prints yourself.
+You will not receive prints, but you will receive all of your photos in some manner of digital transfer or other deliverable formats that the photographer offers, any of which will allow you to create prints yourself.

 How many pictures will I receive?

-- Much of the time, the amount of photos you’ll receive depends on the size of your wedding party and the amount of guests attending your wedding.
-As a general rule, we guarantee a minimum of 60 unique photographs, but often brides and grooms receive up to 100 photos with larger parties.
+Much of the time, the amount of photos you’ll receive depends on the size of your wedding party and the amount of guests attending your wedding.
+As a general rule, we guarantee a minimum of 60 unique photographs, but often brides and grooms receive up to 80 or more photos with larger parties.

 Will we receive all of the photos taken during my wedding or will I have to pay an additional fee?